go-vikunja/vikunja/docs/content/doc/development/translations.md

 All translation strings are stored in `src/i18n/lang/`.
 New strings should be added only in the `en.json` file.
-Strings in other languages will be synced through weblate and should not be added directly as a PR/commit in the frontend repo.
+Strings in other languages will be synced through [crowdin](https://crowdin.com/project/vikunja) and should not be added directly as a PR/commit in the frontend repo.

 ## Requesting a new language